CAWaterBoardDataCenter/SafeToSwim/src/how-to-use.md

 # How to Use the Safe to Swim Map

-The Safe to Swim map provides near real-time water quality data for California's recreational waters.
-Data is organized into "stations," each representing a specific location where water has been monitored.
-Stations are color-coded based on their safety status, which is determined by levels of certain types of bacteria (i.e. E. coli).
-Selecting a station will show its current status as well as historical data.
+The Safe to Swim map provides water quality data for popular swimming spots in California.
+Data is organized by sites, each representing a specific location where monitoring for fecal indicator bacteria, such as enterococci and _E. coli_, has been conducted.
+Sites are color-coded based on their safety status, which is determined by comparing recent monitoring results to the [Statewide Bacteria Water Quality Objectives](https://www.waterboards.ca.gov/bacterialobjectives/).
+Selecting a site will display its current status and historical data.

-The full Safe to Swim map dataset is updated daily on weekdays, depending on staff availability.
-The dataset is publically available for download on the [California Open Data Portal](https://data.ca.gov/dataset/surface-water-fecal-indicator-bacteria-results).
+The full dataset for the Safe to Swim Map is typically updated on weekdays, depending on staff availability.
+The dataset is publicly available for download on the [California Open Data Portal](https://data.ca.gov/dataset/surface-water-fecal-indicator-bacteria-results).

 ---

 ## Exploring the map

-Stations are represented by circles, with colors indicating safety status as shown in the map legend.
-Click on a station marker to see detailed information about that location.
+Sites are shown as circles on the map, with colors indicating their current safety status (see the map legend for details).
+Click on a site marker to view detailed information about that location.

-### Finding a station via the map
+### Finding a site on the map

-To find a station on the map, simply pan and zoom until you locate the desired area.
-You can click on any station marker to view its details.
-The marker of the selected station will be highlighted with a popup.
-The map can also be viewed in full screen (note: the browswer must be in full screen for the map to be enlarged).
+To find a site, pan and zoom the map to your area of interest.
+Click any site marker to view its details.
+The selected site will be highlighted with a popup.
+You can also expand the map to full screen (note: your browser must be in full-screen mode to enlarge the map).

-### Finding a station via the search menu
+### Finding a site using the search menu

-To find a station using the search menu, enter the name or code of the station you're looking for.
-This will filter the list of stations in the menu.
-When you click on a station from the menu, the map will automatically pan to and highlight the station.
-You may also use arrow keys to change the station selected in the menu.
+Use the search menu to find a site by entering its name or code.
+The list will filter as you type.
+Selecting a site from the menu will automatically pan the map to the location and highlight it.
+You can also use arrow keys to navigate between sites in the list.

+---

-## Viewing station details
+## Viewing site details

-When you click on a station, a popup will appear on the map with the name and station code of the station.
-On the right side is further information about the station, including its current status, a description of that status, and the date of the last sample taken.
+When you click on a site, a popup will appear on the map showing the site’s name and code.
+Additional details will appear on the right side of the screen, including the site’s current status, a description of that status, and the date of the most recent sample.

+---

 ## Understanding the data used

-This dashboard displays bacteria concentrations measured from water samples at each station.
-To obtain a safety status for a station, these data are compared to thresholds that have been connected with differences in health outcomes from swimming: if concentrations exceed a certain level, the station is considered less safe to swim.
-The method used to determine status uses two versions of the data: single samples from the last 30 days, and the geometric mean (of the single samples) from the last 6 weeks.
-Both versions of data are shown in the Data panel.
+This dashboard displays bacteria concentrations measured from water samples taken at each site.
+To obtain a safety status for a site, the results are compared to the [Statewide Bacteria Water Quality Objectives](https://www.waterboards.ca.gov/bacterialobjectives/).
+Results that exceed the bacteria objectives indicate an elevated risk of illness.
+The method used to determine status uses two versions of the data: single samples from the last 30 days, and the rolling geometric mean (of the single samples) from the last six weeks.
+Both versions of the data are shown in the Data panel.

+---

 ## Disclaimer

 This map is intended for informational purposes only and should not be used as the sole basis for making decisions about water contact activities.
-Always follow local advisories and guidelines when engaging in recreational activities in natural water bodies.
+Always follow local advisories and guidelines.
 The data can change at any time and should not be used for any particular purpose other than general reference.

-In addition, the safety statuses we provide are approximations of how official state bacteria objectives are applied ([check here for current details](https://www.waterboards.ca.gov/bacterialobjectives/)); we do not recommend using these statuses directly for regulatory or legal purposes.
+In addition, the statuses provided are approximations of how the [Statewide Bacteria Water Quality Objectives](https://www.waterboards.ca.gov/bacterialobjectives/) are applied; we do not recommend using these statuses directly for regulatory or legal purposes.
 Assessments of water quality for regulatory purposes should be conducted on a case-by-case basis from the original data by up-to-date standards, which is available for download on [BeachWatch](https://www.waterboards.ca.gov/water_issues/programs/beaches/search_beach_mon.html) and the [California Environmental Data Exchange Network](https://ceden.org/) (CEDEN).